We have already reviewed the basic strategies for power.

 There are two types of authority:

-- The one coming from title and official ranks (official)
+- The one coming from title and official ranks (officially sanctioned authority)

-- The authority that the people invest you (unofficial)
+- The authority that people grant you by virtue of your qualities (unofficial authority)

-When people perceive you as having authority, they feel like it’s right and fair for you to also have power over them.
+When you combine both, people feel that it’s right and fair for you to have power over them.

-The more authority people think you have, the more you influence people.
+The more authority people feel you have, the more you influence people.

 On the other hand, when you can decrease or question someone else’s authority, you delegitimize their power and hobble their ability to persuade and influence.